meerk40t/meerk40t/wiki-pages/Online-Help-newlyconfig.md

 ---

-*This help page is automatically generated.
-Please update with specific information about the newlyconfig feature.*
+*This help page provides comprehensive documentation for Newly device configuration in MeerK40t.*